 This article goes through the steps/process of performing arrhythmia analysis through the Data Insights tool.
-A DSI webinar was also done on how to efficiently process your ECG data with Data Insights and can be found by clicking the following link: Advancements in Research Virtual Discussion Data Insights
+A DSI webinar was also done on how to efficiently process your ECG data with Data Insights and can be found in the following article: Webinar VIDEO: Advancements in Research Virtual Discussion Data Insights

 1. Determine definitions of the arrhythmias in study protocol